EPISODE 7 | Guest: Jill Perardi, creative services manager for Visix

 Derek DeWitt: It’s dynamic, is the interesting part about it.
 We talk about sort of the psychology of design.
 I know that there’s been a lot of work done about colors, and how they may or may not affect people’s emotions or moods.
 I don’t know how much of that is inherent, how much of that is cultural conditioning?
 Does it really matter for people who are designing for digital signage?

 Jill Perardi: No, I think it absolutely matters.
 I mean, if we start with color, for example, yellow and gold supposedly brings out emotions of optimism, clarity, warmth.
 You think about a nice sunny day, you think about yellow sunshine.

 You know when you’re a kid and playing with crayons, yellow is your bright, you’re fun, you’re exciting color.
 Well, if you’re putting a message out there that maybe doesn’t need to convey that, don’t make it yellow.
-But on the opposite of the spectrum, if you are trying to put out a really positive, bright message – and I say bright in feeling not necessarily in color, like this is an exciting message that I need to get out – do I want it to be gray and black?
+But on the opposite of the spectrum, if you are trying to put out a really positive, bright message – and I say bright in feeling not necessarily in color, like this is an exciting message that I need to get out – do I want it to be grey and black?
 Probably not.
 So, there’s definitely reasons and thinking into color.

 Of course I used yellow as an example.
 I’ve also heard that yellow’s considered the color of insanity.
 So, maybe think about who you’re designing for, right?

 Jill Perardi: Exactly.
 But we do a lot of work with interactive wayfinding, which are basically an interactive way to navigate a building or a campus through maps.
 And if you think about it, color is really important there, it’s the same thing here.
 If we’re putting icons on maps for bathrooms, well, when you walk into a building, you typically see that bathroom icon colors are blue.
 So use that, because it’s a commonly-associated color, blue with bathrooms, green with a recycling symbol.